 In today's world, gardening is about more than straw hats, aching backs and rusty tools.
 In the 21st century, it combines traditional elements with modern technology to improve the cultivation of herbs, the look of flowers and even the state of the soil.

-Step by step, this is how to start a gardening business.
+Step by step, this is how to launch your venture:

 According to a 2018 study by The National Gardening Association, US households are getting their hands dirtier than ever before.
 The survey found that young adult men were primarily responsible for this growth, with amateur gardeners spending a record $47.8bn on their lawns.